CactiLab/Sherloc-Cortex-M-CFVD/Example/Sherloc_Blinky_S_NS/README.md

 - Initialize Buttons.
 - Timer0 is used in interrupt mode
 - LEDs are blinking with speed depending on Timer0 interrupt period
-- colour GLCD display shows:
+- color GLCD display shows:
   - init message
   - Button status
   - LED status